WebDevJasonCameron/LearningWebDev_Bootstrap/README.md

 # LearningWebDev_Bootstrap

+## 2022 04 02 | Glozzom
+Started working on this theme.

 ## 2022 03 04 | Udemy
 For the last week, I have bbe going through an udemy course taught by Brad Traversy.
 The part of this course covered the same topics as the LI Learning Bootstrap lesson.
 Although, I think this course did a much better job in explaining each part of Bootstrap.